stefmolin/stefmolin.github.io/app/_posts/articles/open-source/becoming-a-core-developer.md

 ### Bells and whistles

-While the hook was definitely useable at this point, it was missing some functionality that users of these tools come to expect like configuration options in `pyproject.toml` and inline comments to ignore checks on specific lines.
+While the hook was definitely useable at this point, it was missing some functionality that users of these tools have come to expect like configuration options in `pyproject.toml` and inline comments to ignore checks on specific lines.
+Working on these types of usability improvements may not seem as glamorous as adding new features to a project, however, they strongly communicate your passion for the project and your interest in improving it, which are things core developers look for.

 #### Configuration options